-If any of these challenges apply, these 3 steps will help free up time, what more we could help you to achieve these by upskilling your managers.
+If any of these challenges apply, these 3 steps will help free up time.
+What’s more, we could help you to achieve these by upskilling your managers.

 The quality of your staff induction can have a direct impact on your staff turnover.
 Yet ironically, particularly in fast-growing companies, the money is put towards recruitment rather than onboarding which can be hit and miss.

 One client of ours, a fast-growing international business, has recruited 20% of their workforce over the previous 12 months.
-As the HRD’s heads spin recruitment virtually non-stop, this leads to neglect where onboarding is concerned, resulting in above average attrition rates,
+As the HRD’s heads spin recruitment virtually non-stop.
+This then leads to neglect where onboarding is concerned, resulting in above-average attrition rates,

-It is proven that an individual’s first weeks in an organisation correlates directly with how long they stay, meaning the manager needs to take responsibility for this through introducing them to key stakeholders, giving them clarity of role, and offering support and guidance along the way.
+It is proven that an individual’s first weeks in an organisation correlates directly with how long they stay.
+This means that managers need to take responsibility for this by introducing them to key stakeholders, giving them clarity of role, and offering support and guidance.

-When we work with small businesses they often take the view that it is a waste of time talking about development or career aspirations because they just don’t think they are big enough to provide a career path.
-This is so wrong as the opportunities for individuals to develop within an SME can often be far greater than in a large company.
+When we work with small businesses they often take the view that it is a waste of time talking about development or career aspirations.
+This is because they just don’t think they are big enough to provide a career path.
+However, we believe that the opportunities for staff development within an SME can often be far greater than in a large company.

 If you think about it – in a large company, you may be responsible for marketing or a specific part of marketing, even just managing the company Twitter feed.
 That could be all you do, day in day out.
 Yes, you become an expert – but how much breadth of knowledge do you have to take forward?

 In an SME, the same role could include social media, content development, campaigns, PR, brand messaging and even sales.
 If you have someone who can succeed in all these areas their options both within and outside your business are huge.
 Of course, the impact of losing a key member of staff in a small business is all the greater as is the cost of replacement in time and money – so it is essential that you know the secret to manage them well.